Eilowangfang/Learn4DB_Survey/README.md

 ### VLDB'21
 * Astrid: Accurate Selectivity Estimation for String Predicates using Deep Learning.
 * Are We Ready For Learned Cardinality Estimation?
+* FLAT: fast, lightweight and accurate method for cardinality estimation

 ### VLDB'20
 * Efficiently Approximating Selectivity Functions using Low Overhead Regression Models.